amulyalakku/Machine-Learning-Final-Project----Lakku-Amulya/README.md

 <p align="left"> <img src="./Part_2/LogReg.png" align="middle" width="500"/></p>

+In the confusion matrix we can see where our mistakes are.
+0:satisfied, 1: neutral or dissatisfied.

+#### Training Accuracy for LogisticRegression: % 87.51
+#### Test Accuracy for LogisticRegression: % 87.54

+12.5% error margin is not good for this data.

 ### Decision Tree Classification

 <p align="left"> <img src="./Part_2/DT.png" align="middle" width="500"/></p>
+In the confusion matrix we can see where our mistakes are.
+0:satisfied, 1: neutral or dissatisfied.

+#### Training Accuracy for DecisionTreeClassifier: % 100.0
+#### Test Accuracy for DecisionTreeClassifier: % 94.06

 ## Post Model Analysis